-Number of Offenses Consequences Loss of Privilege First Offense: Principal/Student conference, loss of privileges, detention, or in-school suspension.
-Red card during suspension; possible red card upon return.
-Students on platinum or gold cards will be on purple card for a minimum of two weeks upon re-entry to school.
-Subsequent Principal/Student Offense: conference, loss of privileges, detention, in-school suspension, or 1-10 days out-of- school suspension/ alternate suspension program (ASP).
+First Offense: Principal/Student conference, loss of privileges, detention, or supervised school suspension.
+Subsequent Offense: Principal/Student conference, loss of privileges, detention, supervised school suspension, or 1-10 days out-of-school suspension.

 Incendiary Devices - Possessing, displaying or using matches, lighters or other devices used to start fires unless required as part of an educational exercise and supervised by district staff.